MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Stretch-Cluster-Replication-Using-Shared-Storage.md

     > [!NOTE]
     > You should expect storage errors from cluster validation, due to the use of asymmetric storage.

 3. Create the Hyper-V compute cluster.
 Ensure that the cluster name is 15 characters or fewer.
-The example used below is **SR-SRVCLUS**.
+The example used below is SR-SRVCLUS.
+If the nodes are going to reside in different subnets, you must create an IP Address for the Cluster Name for each subnet and use the “OR” dependency.
+More information can be found at [Configuring IP Addresses and Dependencies for Multi-Subnet Clusters – Part III](https://blogs.msdn.microsoft.com/clustering/2011/08/31/configuring-ip-addresses-and-dependencies-for-multi-subnet-clusters-part-iii/).

 4. Configure a File Share Witness or Cloud Witness to provide quorum in the event of site loss.